cloudwalk/brlc-card-payment-processor/README.md

 ## Networks and deployments

-Information about deployed contracts across all the networks can be found [here](./docs/deployed-contracts.md).
+Information about deployments across all the networks can be found [here](./docs/deployed-contracts.json).

 ## Licensing